The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Project overview and development status

-More than 30 Japanese companies are working together to develop a fully autonomous navigation system for container ships.
-The consortium is taking an open-innovation approach with the aim of practical implementation.
-A land-based Fleet Operation Center is also being built in Makuhari, Chiba Prefecture, for remote operations in emergency situations.
+More than 30 Japanese companies worked together to develop a fully autonomous navigation system for container ships.
+The consortium took an open-innovation approach with the aim of practical implementation.
+A land-based Fleet Operation Center was also being built in Makuhari, Chiba Prefecture, for remote operations in emergency situations.

 Photo